WebReflection/ucontent/README.md

 You could use the `js` tag to minified on the fly JS in attributes, but remember to pass it via `.min()`.
 The same goes for `css` in case you'd like to inline minified `style=${...}` attributes.

-Bear in mind both `js` and `css` minification can be expensive, and this module doesn't know anything about JS or CSS until you opt in.
+Bear in mind both `js` and `css` minification can be expensive, and this module doesn't know anything about JS or CSS until you explicitly opt in.

 #### API Summary Example